Principal Investigator(s): United States Department of Commerce. Bureau of the Census

 Scope of Study

-Subject Terms: African Americans, automobile ownership, census county divisions, census data, census tract level, children, demographic characteristics, education, ethnicity, employment, family, households, housing, income, Metropolitan Statistical Areas, minor civil divisions, occupations, population, property values, real estate, race, states (USA)
+Subject Terms: African Americans, automobile ownership, census county divisions, census data, census tract level, children, demographic characteristics, education, employment, ethnicity, families, households, housing, income, metropolitan statistical areas, minor civil divisions, occupations, population, property values, race, real estate, states (USA)

 Date of Collection: